vaiosstyl/bibook/biobook/pairwise/alignment_algorithm.md

-# Algorithms for pairwise alignments
+# Representations of pairwise alignments

 Before delving into the intricacies of the alignment algorithms, it's crucial to understand the matrix representation of alignments.
 This approach is not just a computational convenience but a fundamental framework that encapsulates the complexity of aligning biological sequences.
 Here's an overview of why matrices are used in sequence alignment and the significance of the traceback process.